 While on sabbatical this spring, Professor Fredrik (Figge) Bryntesson, Ph.D., took two trips to Florida to study the Ivory-billed Woodpecker–the largest woodpecker to have lived in the United States.
 Due to habitat destruction and hunting, the number of Ivory-bills dwindled in the early 1900s and the last definitely known population disappeared in the 1940s.
 Some now fear that the species could be extinct.
 However, there have been a number of reports of Ivory-bills throughout its historic range in the Southeastern US since the 1940s to the present.

 Bryntesson and Chuck Hunter, Southeast Regional Refuge Biologist for the National Wildlife Refuge System, US Fish and Wildlife Service in Atlanta, are working on developing a comprehensive understanding of the historical status of this bird (Photo, left: Ivory-bill specimens at the Florida Museum of Natural History).
 To do so, they are gathering information from the published literature, and, importantly, from the unpublished archival documents such as field notes, correspondence, memos, and reports on the subject.
 It is clear from archival documents that there are many more reports of Ivory-bills than have been published, and archival information also provides us with very important insights such as the views and thoughts about Ivory-bills held by many ornithologists and Ivory-bill searchers.
-Therefore, the archival sources significantly add to our understanding of the historical status of Ivory-bills.
+Therefore, the archival sources significantly add to our understanding of the historical status of Ivory-bills (Photo, right: researching in the archives).

 Bryntesson’s interest in the Ivory-billed Woodpecker dates back to 2005 when it was announced that the bird had been reported in Arkansas.
 This announcement was big news because many people thought that the bird was extinct.
 Hunter’s interest goes back much further.
 He said, “For me personally it all goes back to childhood, when at age ten I thought I had seen an Ivory-bill near my house and I found out how to contact the local Audubon Society chapter.”
 Professionally, he started focusing on the Ivory-billed Woodpecker as part of his job with the U.S. Fish and Wildlife Service in 1989.
 He has been the general go-to for evaluating reports and other odds and ends for this species ever since.
 Hunter said, “This became nearly a full-time effort with the 2004-2005 Arkansas reports and I, among other things, assisted in planning and implementing searches across the Southeast with various state and federal agencies, and other private parties.
-By 2010, nothing better than the original reports emerged, but there were many reasonably credible reports from a variety of folks with noted levels of expertise.
+Alas, by 2010, nothing better than the original reports emerged, but there were many reasonably credible reports from a variety of folks with noted levels of expertise.
 That however, has led to no resolution of whether or not the species continues to persist.”

 During the trip, Bryntesson and Hunter worked to gather and analyze more information about Ivory-bill reports.
 The two spent much time in several archives reviewing notes, records, and publications on historic Ivory-billed Woodpecker sightings.
 They found a wealth of useful information, mostly about Ivory-bill reports between the 1930s and 1960s, including material about the Chipola River Wildlife Sanctuary, which was a refuge for ivory-bills managed by the National Audubon Society between 1950 and 1952.
 Figge says, “The published literature contains relatively brief descriptions of, or references to, the reports of Ivory-bills in the area in the early 1950s, and the subsequent establishment and closure of the Chipola River Wildlife Sanctuary, but there is no comprehensive account published.
 The purpose of our research is to produce a detailed account of these historic events.”
+(Left, Bryntesson and Hunter at the County Record in Blountstown, Florida.
+Photo by Robert Turner.)

 So the mystery continues, and Bryntesson and Hunter work to tell the story.
 Bryntesson said, “Working out this type of history is like solving a giant jig-saw puzzle.
 Every now and then we find new pieces to add.
 Recently, we have found many important documents in archives.
 These items provide us with a better understanding of the history of the searches themselves, and the evidence that has been amassed.”